LuigiBrosNin/UNI/Master first year/Complex systems and network science.md

 	- choosing a route in a data network
 	- choosing a stance in international relations
 	- deciding to resort to doping or not
-Want to study notions like “cooperation” in a world where agents are in perpetual competition
+- Want to study notions like “**cooperation**” in a world where agents are in perpetual competition ==Game ingredients==
+- Players -> set of participants
+- Strategies -> set of options for behavior
+- Payoff -> results for each choice of strategies
+- Payoff matrix -> summarization of payoffs
+##
+##